 Participating countries followed the methodological guidelines for the 2000 and 2010 rounds, using standardised survey designs and statistical classifications as far as possible.
 This means the resultant data should be largely comparable across countries.
 Moreover, the main components of the survey were kept stable over time, largely ensuring cross-time comparability.
 HETUS 2010 should thus be generally comparable with HETUS 2000.

 However, HETUS collects detailed information on aspects of people's social lives only once a decade.
 Comparability over time is thus problematic, as many activities become obsolete during this period and are replaced by new ones.
 Moreover, the data collection period varies considerably across countries: in round 2 (2010), national data collection spans over 8 years (2008-2015).

 Like any survey, time use surveys are based on representative population samples.
 Their results are therefore subject to the usual types of errors associated with random sampling.
 The accuracy of the results depends on the sample size, sampling design effects and the structure of the population under study.
 In addition, non-sampling errors need to be taken into account.
 For HETUS in particular, national statistical institutions (NSIs) decided the sampling size and design on the basis of their own precise needs.
 Sampling designs and sample sizes thus differ quite considerably from one country to another.

-In the first quarter of 2019 Eurostat issued updated recommendations on further standardisation of HETUS.
-The corresponding 2018 guidelines for HETUS round 3 will include – for the first time – a detailed variable transmission list approved by the TUS Working Group, comprising representatives of Eurostat and EU countries.
+In the first quarter of 2019, Eurostat issued updated recommendations on further standardisation of HETUS.
+The corresponding HETUS 2018 guidelines for round three include – for the first time – a detailed variable transmission list approved by the Working Group TUS, comprising representatives of Eurostat and EU countries.